 Art guidelines, a kit, and training are provided to the teachers and students.
 The finished artwork is exchanged in a professionally installed exhibition on the other side of the ocean.

-Rotterdam’s Willem de Kooning Art Academie has developed a Harbor Arts curriculum.
+Rotterdam’s Willem de Kooning Art Academie developed a Harbor Arts curriculum.
 Inspired by this curriculum, Baltimore’s Maryland Institute College of Art taught in Baltimore schools in Brooklyn-Curtis Bay neighborhood through its Masters of Arts in Teaching Program.
-A collaboration with artist Steve Bradley from University of Maryland Baltimore Country is incorporated into the program.
+This was became one of many community arts programs in this neighborhood, conducted by a variety of institutions including University of Maryland, Baltimore County..

 History of Reflection

 In 2006, Reflection’s inaugural exhibition was on display at the new Baltimore Visitors Center in the middle of the Inner Harbor, in conjunction with the Volvo Ocean Race and the Baltimore Waterfront Festival.
 A portion of the exhibit was also at Port Discovery, the Baltimore’s children museum.
 A gala reception, sponsored by ABN AMRO Bank, was held at the Maryland Science Center.
 A delegation of students and teachers from Rotterdam traveled to Baltimore to join their counterparts at the reception, and to visit schools in Baltimore.

 That summer, the exhibit traveled to Rotterdam’s Villa Zebra Children’s museum and Baltimore’s Artscape festival.